wp-plugins/healcode-mindbody-widget/readme.txt

 * Fully customizable via CSS
 * Changes made in MINDBODY auto-update in real-time in the widget on a website

+= Enrollments Widget =
-Enrollments Widget - clients can register and pay for the enrollments on the spot.
+* Clients can register and pay for the enrollments on the spot.
 * Set the timeframe, allows for up to a year.
 * Ability to hide enrollments already underway.
 * Select a summary or detailed views.